 - You live in a community property state (more on that in a minute).

-- You are the spouse, and state law requires you to pay certain debts such as health care bills.
+- You are the surviving spouse, and state law requires you to pay certain debts, such as health care bills.

-- You were responsible for resolving the estate and didn’t follow state laws.
+- You were legally responsible for handling the estate but did not do so in accordance with applicable state laws.

-For everyone else, you can rest assured you won’t be responsible for paying Great-Aunt Helga’s credit card balance once she leaves this earthly plane.
+Everyone else can rest assured they won’t be responsible for paying Great-Aunt Helga’s credit card balance once she leaves this earthly plane.

 If an estate doesn’t have enough money to pay off creditors, it’s considered insolvent.
 In that case, the unpaid debt should disappear.
 However, that won’t stop some companies from calling you for payment, particularly if you’re the surviving spouse.

 A final note about estates: It’s important to note that not all assets are considered part of an estate.
-Non-probate assets are excluded, and creditors may not file claims against them.
-Typically, anything with a beneficiary or joint ownership is excluded from an estate and probate.
-Examples include:
+Those excluded from an estate are technically known as “non-probate assets.”
+Typically, they include assets that have a beneficiary or are jointly owned.

-In other words, you don’t have to worry about your spouse’s life insurance policy being wiped out to pay off their credit cards.
+In other words, you don’t have to worry about your spouse’s life insurance policy being wiped out to pay off his or her credit cards.

 Community property states have different rules

-Now, generally speaking, spouses aren’t responsible for any individual debt held by a husband or wife.
-In most states, if John Doe opens a credit card in his name alone, Jane Doe isn’t responsible for paying it off.
+Generally, spouses aren’t responsible for individual debt of a husband or wife.
+So if John Doe opened a credit card in his name alone, Jane Doe wouldn’t be responsible for paying it off — in most states.

-However, it’s a different story if you live in a community property state.
-In these states, if John Doe opens a credit card in his name, the debt becomes both John and Jane Doe’s responsibility even if Jane doesn’t charge a penny.
-In a community law state, when your spouse dies, the spouse’s debt becomes your debt even if your name isn’t on the account.
+It’s a different story if you live in one of the nine states that goes by what’s known as “community property law.”
+In these states, if John Doe opens a credit card in his name, the debt becomes both John and Jane Doe’s responsibility.”

 - New Mexico

-Some marriages in Alaska may also be community property unions, but couples must specifically opt in to that arrangement.
+Some marriages in Alaska may also be community property unions, but it’s optional, the IRS notes.

-What’s your experience dealing with estate and other business issues left behind by a loved one?
+What’s your experience dealing with estate and other financial issues left behind by a loved one?
 Share with us in comments below or on our Facebook page.